A stress-free afternoon drive viewing houses of the historic Garden District clears away the cobwebs and reminds me how much I love what I do.

 Smooth jazz provides the background music while arches, and columns, and pillars (oh, my!) provide architectural eye candy.

-A self-guided tour along brick-lined streets and Louisiana bayous sets a serene scene.
+Today’s self-guided tour along brick-lined streets and Louisiana bayous set a serene scene.

 Just to name a few architectural styles of the houses of the historic Garden District.

 Modern architectural elements stand out among the grounds of these stately homes and manicured gardens.

 The blooms of spring will make a grand statement and give me yet another reason to visit the Garden District.

 One of several antique horse head hitching posts in the neighborhood.

 Curb appeal allure is first found in the brick-lined street fronting the detailed brickwork of this single family stunner.